fedemagnani/azero.gg/README.md

 The project consists of three main components: a Discord bot written in Rust, a Rust web integration layer and a React frontend enabling users to connect their [Aleph Zero Signer](https://alephzero.org/signer) wallet and authenticate against the application.

-## Overview

-This project aims to provide a seamless way for users to join a Discord server based on their Aleph-Zero token balance.
-The three main components work together to achieve this:

-1. **Discord Bot (Rust)**: The Discord bot is responsible for monitoring user interactions within the Discord server.
-When a user requests to join the server, the bot verifies their Aleph-Zero token balance and grants access if the criteria are met.

-2. **Web Server (Rust)**: The web server serves as an integration layer between the Discord bot and the React frontend.
-It handles authentication, authorization, and communication with the Aleph-Zero blockchain to check token balances.

-3. **React Frontend**: The React frontend provides a user-friendly interface for connecting the "Aleph Zero Signer" wallet, initiating the join server process, and displaying relevant information about the user's balance and server access status.

-## Project Components

 The project is organized into three main components, each residing in its own directory:

 - **discord-bot**: Contains the Discord bot written in Rust using the Serenity library.